maayane/PhotoFit/README.md

 ### How does PhotoFit work?

-1. Your data are usually taken at different dates for each band.
-The first thing to do is to define common epochs on which the data will be interpolated, and calculate the interpolated flux and (more tricky) the interpolated errors. `PhotoFit` does this task using Monte Carlo Markov Chains simulations.
-Although this task can be time-consuming (~0.5 min per band and per epoch), your can set the parameters (in the parameters file `params.py`) to only do this once for a given data set.
+1. Measurements in different bands are usually taken at different epochs.
+The first task completed by `PhotoFit` is to interpolate the flux and (more tricky) the errors on common epochs defined by the user. `PhotoFit` does this task using Monte Carlo Markov Chains (MCMC) simulations.
+This first step can be time-consuming (~0.5 min per band and per epoch), but you can set the parameters (in the parameters file `params.py`) to only do this once for a given data set.
-At the end of this first step, there is one SED per epoch.
+At the end of this first step, there is one spectral energy distribution (SED) to fit per epoch.

 2. `PhotoFit` then fits each SED with a blackbody model that has been corrected for:
     - the extinction: `PhotoFit` does this using Schlay & Finkbeiner (2011) and using the extinction curves of Cardelli et al. (1989).
     - the redshift
     - the effect of the filters transmission curves: `PhotoFit` does this using the `pyphot` package for synthetic photometry.

-3. The fit itself can be done in two different ways (to choose from in the parameters file params.py):
+3. The fit itself can be done in two different ways (to be chosen by the user and defined in the `params.py` file):
-    - Monte Carlo Markov Chain (with emcee).
+    - Monte Carlo Markov Chain simulations (with emcee).
 The advantage of this option is it gives you error bars on T and R. The disadvantage is that it is time-consuming
 (~30 min per epoch for 100 walkers and 350 steps )
     - A linear fit with a grid of temperatures.
-The advantage is the speed.
-The disadvantage is you loose the error bars.
+The advantage of this method is its speed.
+The disadvantage is the lack of error bars.

 ## How to install the `PhotoFit` code?